Call me back, please

 If you have sufficient equity, you might also consider keeping the property and renting it out.
 This can provide an additional income stream and the potential for future price growth.
 However, be aware that being a landlord comes with its own set of challenges and costs, which can sometimes outweigh the benefits.

-If selling is the only option and time is of the essence, here’s how to assess if you are dealing with a reputable cash house-buying company:
+If selling is the only option and time is of the essence, ensure that you are only dealing with reputable home buying companies for distressed properties by reading their reviews.

 Look, we’ve all been there – the allure of a fast cash sale is tempting, especially when you’re eager to move on to greener pastures.
 But here’s the rub, my friends: not all cash buyers are created equal.
-In fact, we reckon around 80% of them are essentially ‘borrowing’ the funds they claim to have readily available.
+In fact, we reckon around 80% of these companies that claim to buy homes quickly are essentially ‘borrowing’ the funds they claim to have readily available.

 Now, don’t get me wrong, there’s nothing inherently wrong with borrowing money – we’ve all had to do it at some point.
 But when it comes to property transactions, a little transparency goes a long way.